quisquous/cactbot/README.md

 This module includes 3 part: resource zone at top middle, raidbuff zone at top right, and tracking zone at bottom.

-The resource zone shows HP bars and job-specific resource, along with some special counter for some jobs.
+* **resource zone**: HP bars and job-specific resource, along with some special counter for some jobs.

-The tracking zone shows job-specfic important buff/debuff duration, cooldowns and proc.
+* **tracking zone**: job-specfic important buff/debuff duration, cooldowns and proc.

-The raidbuff zone shows important raidbuffs duration and coming cooldowns.
+* **raidbuff zone**: important raidbuffs duration and coming cooldowns.

 You can change some of the behavior or appearence via the user panel, e.g. only show the raidbuff zone, or enable compact view.